geopm/geopm/tutorial/iogroup/README.md

   the raw bits from MSRs, and sample() converts them into SI units.

 * sample():
-  Converts the value previously read by read_batch() to a number and returns it.
+  Converts the string value previously read by read_batch() to a number and returns it.

 * read_signal():
   Provides a value for the signal immediately by parsing /proc/stat